 Travel agency Intrepid Travel has put together a great Facebook Page -- complete with a special tab that shows trip and tour reviews, and one that lets users search and book trips without having to leave their Facebook Page.
 Talk about a great user experience.

 They also consistently post compelling videos that'll have you itching to pack a bag and hit the road.
-Check out this food tour of China they recently posted to give potential tourists the nudge they need to book an adventure:
+Check out this food tour of China they posted to give potential tourists the nudge they need to book an adventure:

 All in all, Threadless does a great job of creating a fantastic user experience that doesn't require the user to leave Facebook.
 Plus, they have a badge in their "About" section signifying that they respond to inquiries quickly -- which is great for showing fans and followers that they're listening.